 SEERCMapper, also known as the Class Separability Classification Tool (CSCT), is an implementation of the class separability classification method (CSCM) for choropleth map to address this mapping issue (Sun, Wong and Kronenfeld, 2015).
 Different from a typical GIS or choropleth mapping package, SEERCMapper can generate a choropleth map with a confidence level (CL) associated with each class break value.
-This CL level is approximately the minimum probability that any pair of values above and below the class break value are statistically different.
+This CL level can be 1) approximately the minimum probability that any pair of values above and below the class break value are statistically different, or 2) the average probability of all pairwise comparisons of values above and below the class break value.
 In other word, this CL indicates how effective this class break in separating estimates that are statistically different into different classes.
 If this CL is low, estimates above and below that specific class breaks are not highly separable, and vice versa.
 In other words, that class break is not a desirable class break.
 However, CL is entirely determined by the quality of the estimates.
 If estimates are highly unreliable (with large standard errors), then the CL cannot be relatively high.
 Please refer to Sun et al. (2015) for the detail of the CSCM.